 Being out of shape or having certain health conditions can result in a higher heart rate after exercise.
 You can improve your recovery heart rate by becoming fitter.
 If a health condition is to blame, ask your doctor for her recommendation.

 First Minute of Recovery

-The heart rate two minutes after exercise is referred to as the recovery heart rate.
+The heart rate two minutes after exercise is often referred to as the recovery heart rate.
 This is the most common measurement in determining cardiovascular fitness.
-To test for improvements, record the working heart rate during exercise, then record recovery heart rate at the two-minute mark.
+To test for improvements, record the highest working heart rate during exercise, then record recovery heart rate at the two-minute mark.

-Measuring Heart Rate
+Measuring Resting Heart Rate